CUBRID/cubrid-manual/en/api/cci.rst

 **CCI_ER_DBMS**
 . -493 (server error code) is stored in **cci_error.err_code**
-and the error message 'Syntax: Unknown class "notable". select * from notableSyntax' is stored in **cci_error.err_msg** of the database error buffer.
+and the error message 'Syntax: Unknown class "notable". select * from notable' is stored in **cci_error.err_msg** of the database error buffer.